Ethnic minorities in Bangladesh: Jaintia

 Jaintia, an ethnic group living in Sylhet region and also known as Synteng or Pnar, have a very rich tradition and political history.
 Once they lived in the northern area of Sylhet.
 But after the Partition of Bengal in 1947, majority of them migrated to the Jaintia Hills in Assam where most of them are now settled.
 A small section of them are now living in Jaintapur Upazila in Sylhet.
-The Jaintias in Bangladesh constitute an ethic group numbering about twenty thousand.
+The Jaintias in Bangladesh constitute an ethnic group numbering about twenty thousand.
 According to the Anthropologists, Jaintia is one of the ancient original groups who migrated to the North Eastern region of the sub-continent and settled down there.
 There is a view holding that the Jaintia is a branch of the Khasi community.
 The Khasi is a branch of the Mon-khem race while Jaintia belongs to the Mongoloids.
 The similarity is consequent upon their co-existence for a long time and that similarity is confined in physical features only.
 No documentary evidences are available regarding the naming of the community.
 Some are of opinion that they are named after their principal goddess Joyanti.
 Devi Joyanti is an incarnation of Hindu goddess Durga.
 Jaintias also introduce themselves as Pnar.

 Jaintias have their own language, but no alphabets.
 The Jaintias in Bangladesh get education in the schools through the medium of Bangla.
 The literacy rate of the Jaintia is 80%, the highest among all tribes living in greater Sylhet region.
 At present many of them are serving in different government and private organisations.
 A number of children from Jaintia families are getting education at Shillong in Meghalaya.
 Though they use their mother tongue in conversation with their tribal people they speak in Bangla to communicate with others.

 The dress of the male members of both Jaintia and Khasi tribes is similar.
 However, the male members of Jaintia tribe living in Bangladesh wear same kind of dresses with the mainstream Bengali males.
 But the women wear the traditional Jaintia dresses.
 They cover the upper portion of the body with a piece of colourful decorated cloth.
 But the Jaintia ladies wear another piece of cloth as a modesty scarf knotted on the shoulder like Khasi women.
 Most of the Jaintia women are now accustomed to wear sari-blouses, although they prefer traditional attires at home.
 They are also fond of ornaments made of gold and silver.